How many applications are received each year?

 Due to strong demand and limited class size, early application is encouraged.
-The Office of Admissions and Student Services must receive the completed application with all supporting documents (evaluation forms, transcripts, GRE scores, licenses, proof of certifications, current Curriculum Vitae, etc.) before October 15 of the year of desired admission (August matriculation).
-Incomplete applications will not be considered after the October 15 deadline.
+The Office of Admissions must receive the completed application with all supporting documents (evaluation forms, transcripts, GRE scores, licenses, proof of certifications, current Curriculum Vitae, etc.) before October 1 of the year of desired admission (August matriculation).
+Incomplete applications will not be considered after the October 1 deadline.

 Should I observe the role of a CRNA (Certified Registered Nurse Anesthetist) before I apply?

-- The Duke University School of Nursing offers an on-campus experience yearly (contact Office of Admissions and Student Services for times).
+The Duke University School of Nursing offers an on-campus experience yearly (contact Office of Admissions for times).
 The on-campus experience provides an opportunity to meet both the nurse anesthesia faculty and students face to face, and ask questions regarding your individual circumstances.

 I began working in the ICU two months ago.
 Am I eligible for an interview?